phoenix1331/Express-Server-for-MongoDB-and-EmberJS/README.md

 `use emberData` creates and switches to a new database called emberData (call this what you like but remember to change the endpoint in server.js)

-> add mongo.exe and mongod.exe to windows PATH for future use.
+> add C:\Program Files\MongoDB\Server\3.4\bin to windows PATH for future use of mongo and mongod.

+## Issues
+If you have issues with mongod try manually shutting down mongo `use admin` and `db.shutdownServer()` Then `mongod --dbpath /data/db --repair` should refresh the lock file

 ## Dependancies